Disqus is a third-party commenting platform you can use to replace Squarespace's default commenting system in a Blog Page.

 Step 4 - Enable Comments Globally

 On the Blogging panel, click Comment Settings, then check Enable Comments Globally.
-Once you save, a Disqus commenting box will replace the default Squarespace commenting option for blog posts.
+After you save, a Disqus commenting box will replace the default Squarespace commenting option for blog posts.

 Step 5 - Commenting with Disqus